 In the following example, invalid zip codes are listed.
 These zip codes likely started with a zero, which was dropped by Excel.
 To troubleshoot in this scenario, format the column so the cells are special numbers with the type zip code.
 The user has the option to enter accurate zip codes (or whatever the accurate data would be depending on the field) or the user can select Do Not Upload, which means no data would be uploaded for all of the records that are affected by this.

-- As another example, say that on the Match Fields step, the ETO demographic field “Do you have Insurance?” was mapped to “Insurance.”
+As another example, say that on the Match Fields step, the ETO demographic field “Do you have Insurance?” was mapped to “Insurance.”
 It seems like this was an incorrect match since it appears that the records in the file show insurance providers.
 Since this will affect every record, it is probably best to start over and not upload the insurance field or change the mapping to a more appropriate field.
-It is required to select a choice from the exclusive choice drop box, or an error message will generate.
+It is required to select a choice from the exclusive choice drop-down menu, or an error message will generate.

-- The Data Type mismatches appear at the bottom of the page.
+The Data Type mismatches appear at the bottom of the page.
 Potential reasons for mismatch include: required fields that have not been entered, fields in the wrong format (such as a numeric element that includes letters or unacceptable symbols, or dates that do not include month, day, year, or a zip code or SSN with too many or too few numbers).
 The reason is stated in addition to the number of records affected.
 The correct value can be entered into the Correct Value text box.
 If the box is left blank then any rows affected will not be uploaded.
 Clicking Continue will begin the upload for all rows that have no errors in them.

-Step 13 – A confirmation message will let you know that your batch upload was successful.
-Click the Finish button to complete the batch upload.
+Step 13 – A confirmation message will let you know that your Batch Upload was successful.
+Click the Finish button to complete the Batch Upload.

-- If the uploaded file is particularly large, a message will generate which states that a file was submitted to another server for processing.
+If the uploaded file is Particularly large, a message will generate which states that a file was submitted to another server for processing.
 This could mean the file will be scheduled to run during more idle times, such as overnight.